kuplion/Lux-Synthesis-Patcher/README.md

 ## Description

 Carries over all changes from [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158).
-Also patches some modded locations to use ELE's lighting templates & image spaces, and adjusts some modded imagespaces & lights.
+Also patches some modded locations to use Lux's lighting templates & image spaces, and adjusts some modded imagespaces & lights.

 <details>
   <summary>Detailed list of included changes</summary>